Hate crimE in ireland:

 ‘How to Tackle Hate Crime and Protect Our People?
 Webinar

-The two-part virtual event entitled “How to Tackle Hate Crime and Protect Our People?” came as a part Anti-Racism month.
+The two-part virtual event entitled “How to Tackle Hate Crime and Protect Our People?” came as a part of Anti-Racism Month 2021.

 The morning session focused on the new legislation and what it may mean for victims of hate crime in the future in Ireland.

 The afternoon session focused on the impact of hate crime on victims and support services available.